accelerated-text/accelerated-text/docs/amr.md

 # Definition

-Abstract Meaning Representations, or AMRs, are blocks in Accelerated Text that usually capture rough meaning of a sentence, inspired by Banarescu, Bonial et al. paper "[Abstract Meaning Representation for Sembanking](https://amr.isi.edu/a.pdf)".
+Abstract Meaning Representations, or AMRs, are blocks in Accelerated Text that usually capture rough meaning of a sentence

+They are inspired by Banarescu, Bonial et al. paper "[Abstract Meaning Representation for Sembanking](https://amr.isi.edu/a.pdf)".

 You can find more information on AMRs in their [guidelines](https://github.com/amrisi/amr-guidelines/blob/master/amr.md).